 In early December, a special letter is sent informing Committed (Ongoing) Stewards of the amount necessary to fulfill their commitment.
 If no response is received by December 31, a special letter is sent with the Final Stewardship Offering Statement asking for fulfillment of the committed amount.
-If no offerings have been made toward a Steward's Commitment, you may use the Letter to Ongoing Stewards who have not yet made Offerings asking for fulfillment of the pledged amount.
+If no offerings have been made toward a Steward's Commitment, you may use the Letter to Ongoing Stewards who have not yet made Offerings.
 No other action need be taken for those whose pledge remains partially unfulfilled.
 These partially unfulfilled stewards will be entered into the active rolls for the coming year with a clean slate.